 Companies today face challenging terrain, given increased regulation worldwide, heightened disclosure requirements and more rigorous enforcement practices.
 Akin Gump Strauss Hauer & Feld LLP advises public and private companies, boards of directors, committees and senior management on corporate governance best practices to proactively manage risk and seize upon opportunities.
 We work seamlessly with our policy and regulation practice to help companies address the full scope of their business and industry considerations.
-Our team consistently ranks among the top U.S. corporate law firms in an annual survey by Corporate Board Member of senior officers and directors of U.S. publicly traded companies.
+In 2015, the firm was named by Corporate Board Member a “top 10” corporate law firm in the United States in a survey of public company officers and directors, and has consistently ranked on this list every year since the survey launched.

 Our deep bench of securities and corporate governance practitioners, including lawyers who formerly held positions at the U.S. Securities and Exchange Commission (SEC) and other global regulatory agencies, routinely partner with clients to develop forward-thinking governance programs.
 We act as outside general counsel to publicly traded companies and provide ongoing counsel in connection with disclosure requirements and SEC filings, public offerings and capital markets activities, fiduciary duties and the shareholder relations policies.
 We also help clients comply with Sarbanes-Oxley, Dodd-Frank, the Foreign Corrupt Practices Act (FCPA) and the UK Bribery Act.